glynnbird/postdb/README.md

 - `PORT` - the port that the database's web server will listen on.
 Default 5984.
 - `INDEXES` - the number of secondary indexes created.
 Default 3.
 - `READONLY` - set this to only allow read-only operations.
 Write operations will receive a 403 response.
 This is handy for configuring some nodes to point to PostgreSQL read replicas.
+- `USERNAME`/`PASSWORD` - to insist on authenticated connections, both `USERNAME`/`PASSWORD` must be set and then the server will require them to be supplied in every request using HTTP Basic Authentication.

 ## To do

 - PostgreSQL connection parameter
 - offset (to go with limit)